-- An individual who is applying for another NIH K award, has a K award proposal under review or has not received a "fundable" score cannot apply for this KL2 award.
+- An individual with another K award proposal submitted and under review cannot apply for this KL2 award.
 The NIH considers the CCTSI KL2 review committee as a study section, therefore an individual cannot apply for a KL2 if the same grant has been submitted to the NIH as a K award.
 Please visit our "Frequently Asked Questions" page for additional information.

 Please create one PDF document for uploading into the online application.
 Required sections should be in the order listed below.
 Use Arial 11 pt font or larger.
 Single spaced paragraphs.
 Page margins no less than 0.5 inches on all four sides.

 1. Face Page: KL2 Program Face Page Template

 2. Current NIH Biosketch from APPLICANT/Mentee (Please include: positions & employment, awards & honors, publications including abstracts, and ongoing research support)